Geo-CEG/docker-geoserver/README.md

 ## Examples

-I use this image in a Docker Compose project, and I also use it standalone as a GeoWebCache.
+I use this image in a Docker Compose project, where it runs geoserver, nginx, pgadmin.
+Currently the PostGIS database runs on the host, not in Docker.

 For Docker Compose, see [Wildsong/geoserver-compose](https://github.com/Wildsong/geoserver-compose).